Description

 Risk and Exploitability

-No EPSS score is available and the vulnerability is not listed in the CISA KEV catalog, so no public exploit has been documented.
-Nevertheless, if an af_alg socket is reachable by an attacker, a crafted AEAD payload could trigger the overflow, potentially causing a kernel crash or reboot.
-The risk is confined to environments that use the af_alg interface and run unpatched kernel versions.
+of 7.0 indicates a medium severity vulnerability.
+The EPSS score of < 1% suggests a very low likelihood of exploitation.
+Based on the description, it is inferred that if an af_alg socket is reachable by an attacker, a crafted AEAD payload could trigger the overflow, potentially causing a kernel crash or reboot.
+The risk is confined to the af_alg interface and applies only to unpatched kernel versions.

 Remediation